Reception Class News

 Phonics

-This week, we have continued to focus on phase 4 words with long vowel sounds.
+This week, we’ve continued to focus on phase 4 words with long vowel sounds.

-In provision, we’ve been reading words and matching them to the correct picture.
+In provision, we’ve been reading words on boats and matching them to the correct picture.

 Poetry Picnic